Meal Plans

 Can I cancel my Meal Plan?

 No, once you are enrolled in a meal plan, you are committed for the entire academic year unless your student status changes.
-You may, however, change your meal plan to another one during the meal plan change period in the fall.
+You may, however, change your meal plan to another one during the meal plan change periods.

 How do I sign up for a Meal Plan?